ysmood/digto/readme.md

 This project helps to handle the boring part of the proxy, such automatically obtain and renew the https certificate.
 So that you can easily deploy your own proxy and implement client for the proxy no matter what language you use.

-For example you can use just `curl` command to serve public https request without any other dependency.
+For example you can easily use just `curl` command to serve public https request without any other dependency.

 ## Proxy a local port